Black Maps and Motel Rooms: Plot

-Woodrugh retrieves information from the police department, discovering that Burris (James Frain) and Dixon were involved in meeting with Irina.
-He also discovers that Bezzerides is wanted for questioning for killing the guard at the mansion and they later find that Velcoro is a suspect in Davis' murder.
+Woodrugh retrieves information from the police department.
+He discovers that Dixon (W. Earl Brown) and Burris (James Frain) were the arresting officers during the 1992 jewelry store robbery, with Holloway (Afemo Omilami) serving as the commanding officer.
+He also discovers that Caspere was a former Chief Accountant in the Internal Audits division.

 Using the information that Velcoro provided, Semyon brutally attacks Blake (Christopher James Baker), who confesses to conspiring with Osip and Tony Chessani but claims that no one knows who killed Caspere.
-He confesses to killing Stan and reveals that Osip and McCandless are meeting at Ojai, where Osip will pay for Caspere's shares.
-He also warns him that they have bought the loyalty of all of his henchmen, with the exception of Nails (Chris Kerson) and offers to work as a double agent for him.
-Semyon is not interested and kills Blake.
+He confesses to killing Stan, who had blackmail evidence on Blake's role in the land deal.
+He also reveals that Osip and McCandless are soon meeting in Ojai, where Osip will pay for Caspere's shares.
+He then warns Semyon that Osip's associates will soon have bought the loyalty of all of Semyon's henchmen, with the exception of Nails (Chris Kerson), and offers to work as a double agent for him.
+Semyon is not interested.
+When Semyon asks him why he gave him a bad tip years ago, revealing Blake as the informant in the Velcoro rape situation, Blake tells him he was trying to help Semyon move up in the criminal world.
+Semyon shoots Blake and watches him bleed to death in the casino office.
+He then brings Jordan into the office, instructing her to pack a bag and prepare to leave their life behind.

-Back at the motel room, Velcoro, Bezzerides and Woodrugh conclude that during the 1992 Los Angeles riots, Burris, Holloway (Afemo Omilami), Dixon and Caspere worked together to steal diamonds, which they used to buy into the Vinci power structure.
-This explains the supposed robbery at Caspere's house, as they were looking for the diamonds.
-However, they are still unsure on who killed Caspere; neither Burris, Holloway or Dixon would do it as it would draw attention to them.
-Woodrugh is once again contacted by the stranger, claiming that they need to meet or he will leak the pictures, forcing him to leave the motel.
+Back at the motel room, Velcoro, Bezzerides, and Woodrugh discuss Bezzerides and Velcoro's fugitive statuses, as Bezzerides is wanted for questioning in the death of the mansion guard and Velcoro is a person of interest in Davis' death.
+The three conclude that during the 1992 Los Angeles riots, Burris, Holloway, Dixon, and Caspere worked together to steal the blue diamonds, which they used to buy into the Vinci power structure and inflate their salaries.
+This explains the supposed robbery at Caspere's house, as they were looking for the diamonds, the last piece of evidence that tied them to the 1992 robbery-homicide.
+However, they are still unsure of who killed Caspere; neither Burris, Holloway, or Dixon would do it as it would draw attention to them.
+Woodrugh is once again contacted by the stranger, claiming that they need to meet at the Los Angeles County Hall of Records or they will leak the pictures, forcing him to leave the motel.